Dual Connections in Nonparametric Classical Information Geometry: Introduction

+The next step in this development was the \citet{GibiliscoPistone98} definition of the exponential connection as the natural connection induced by the use of $L^{\Phi_1}$.
+These authors then propose a mixture connection acting on the pretangent bundle $^*T{\cal M}$ and prove that it is dual to the exponential connection, in the sense of duality for Banach spaces.
+They further define the $\alpha$-connections through generalised $\alpha$-embeddings and show that the formal relation between the exponential, mixture and $\alpha$-connections are the same as in the parametric case, that is

+We argue, however, that neither of these two results (duality for the exponential and mixture connection and $\alpha$-connections as convex mixture of them) is a proper generalization of the corresponding parametric ones, the reason being twofold.
+First, Banach space duality is not Amari-Nagaoka duality.
+The latter refers to a metric being preseverd by the joint action of two parallel transports, which are then said to be dual (see (\ref{dual})).
+Secondly, all the $\alpha$-connections in the parametric case act on the tangent bundle, whereas in \citet{GibiliscoPistone98} each of them acts on its own bundle-connection pair, making a formula like (\ref{convex1}) at least difficult to interpret.

+In order to address these problems, we define in Section 4 an isomorphism $\tau^{(-1)}$ of tangent spaces, which satisfy the Amari--Nagaoka duality relation with respect to the Fisher metric when paired with the exponential parallel transport $\tau^{(1)}$.
+However, it turns out that our map $\tau^{(-1)}$ can only be rigorously defined between points $q_1$ and $q_2$ in ${\cal M}$ whose ratio is a bounded random variable.
+Proposition \ref{extended_mix} then characterizes the extended convex mixtures between such points.

-We then move to the subject of $\alpha$-connections in section 6, where we again rearrange the definitions of \cite{Gibilisco/Pistone} in order to have them all acting on the same bundle and with the desired relation between them, the exponential and the mixture connections still holding.
+In Section 5, we rearrange the definitions of \citet{GibiliscoPistone98} in order to have $\alpha$--derivatives all acting on the same tangent bundle, but defined only for a restricted class of tangent vectors.
+We then show that the desired relation \eqref{convex1} holds for our definitions.
+We then finalize the paper by showing that the $\alpha$--auto--parallel curves between two points whose ratio is a bounded function belong to the connected component ${\cal E}(p)$.